Best B2B Subject Lines: What Not to Do (and What Works)

 Stop writing follow-ups manually

 DripDraft writes AI-personalized follow-ups for every cold email you send.
-They land as Gmail drafts for your review — never auto-sent.
+They land as Gmail drafts you review and send — or turn on auto-send anytime.
 Free plan includes 10 campaigns/month.